California wildfires destroy mobile homes; 1 man burned

 The injured man suffered severe third-degree burns over most of his body, Capper said.

-On the south Santa Barbara County coast, the Alisal Fire had scorched more than 9 square miles (23 square kilometers) by early Tuesday and remained completely uncontained.
+On the south Santa Barbara County coast, more than 200 firefighters battled the Alisal Fire, which had scorched more than 9 square miles (23 square kilometers) and remained completely uncontained.

 The fire erupted Monday afternoon on a ridge and blasted down toward the ocean, forcing closure of U.S. 101, the only major highway on that section of the coast.
 Evacuation orders were issued for several areas of the lightly populated region.